354th Civil Affairs Brigade

 The 354th Civil Affairs Brigade is a unit in the US Army Reserve since 1966.
-The unit was origitnally the 354th Civil Affairs Area in Riverdale, Maryland.
+The unit was originally the 354th Civil Affairs Area in Riverdale, Maryland.
 In 1975 it was redesignated the 354th Civil Affairs Brigade.

 In 1990-91 the unit was sent to Kuwait for Operation Desert Storm earning campaign streamers for Liberation and Defense of Kuwait and the Cease-Fire.
-In 2003 and again in 2009 the unit was deployed in support of the Global War on Terror earning a streamer of the same name.
+In 2003 and again in 2009 (Baghdad) the unit was deployed in support of the Global War on Terror earning a streamer of the same name.